kylieainslie/mitey/README.md

-deviation of the serial interval distribution using a maximum likelihood framework developed by [Vink et al. 2014](https://doi.org/10.1093/aje/kwu209) and b) the time-varying reproduction number using the method developed by [Walling and Lipsitch 2007](https://pmc.ncbi.nlm.nih.gov/articles/PMC1766383/).
+deviation of the serial interval distribution using a maximum likelihood framework developed by [Vink et al. 2014](https://doi.org/10.1093/aje/kwu209) and b) the time-varying reproduction number using the method developed by [Wallinga and Lipsitch 2007](https://pmc.ncbi.nlm.nih.gov/articles/PMC1766383/).

 ### Estimating the serial interval